ccollicutt/ccollicutt.github.io/_posts/2022-05-11-creating-custom-secure-software-supply-chains.md

 TAP is:

-> VMware Tanzu Application Platform is a modular, application-aware platform that provides a rich set of developer tooling and a prepaved path to production to build and deploy software quickly and securely on any compliant public cloud or on-premises Kubernetes cluster.
+> VMware Tanzu Application Platform is a modular, application-aware platform that provides a rich set of developer tooling and a prepaved path to production to build and deploy software quickly and securely on any compliant public cloud or on-premises Kubernetes cluster. - [VMware Tanzu](https://tanzu.vmware.com/application-platform)

 Here's a key point: